Big Data Plays A Role In Event Management

 Of course, the very nature of Big Data makes it near impossible for any human being to work with on their own.
 As such, it’s not terribly surprising that we’ve seen a host of different analytics platforms popping up across event management – tools hunt for patterns in unstructured information, at which point a trained expert can examine these patterns or extracted information, and determine if there is relative value.

 Hint: surveys are often used to collect this random data for analysis.
-Tweetwall is a clever way to conduct a real-time survey of sorts.
+Everwall is a clever way to conduct a real-time survey of sorts.
 Think carefully about your questions and remember it’s public.

 To a large degree most professionals listen, read, follow, and learn from thought-leaders within their own or other industries.
-Very often thought-leaders, first-movers, or what we call early adopters are acting on information, hunches, or a potentially innovative concept that have been born out of Big Data analysis.
+Very often thought-leaders, first-movers, or what we call early adopters are acting on information, hunches, or a potentially innovative concept that have been born out of data analysis.

-At the end of the day, it doesn’t much matter if you choose to hire someone or learn to manage this mass of information yourself – either way, you must determine if you’re able to truly implement and leverage the information extracted from Big Data in order to grow your business.
+At the end of the day, it doesn’t much matter if you choose to hire someone or learn to manage this mass of information yourself – either way, you must determine if you’re able to truly implement and leverage the information extracted from the date in order to grow your business.
 It certainly seems worth it.

 Big Data is no Holy Grail, but combined with hard data, your head for business, and good sense, you shouldn’t underestimate its value to the event planning process.